alexandrabradan/Datamining2_AdvancedTopics/README.md

 # Datamining2_AdvancedTopics
 Project for the second module of the Data Mining course held at University of Pisa.
+The dataset used can be fout at https://github.com/mdeff/fma

 # Project Guidelines
 # Module 1 - Introduction, Imbalanced Learning and Anomaly Detection